MaheshMsh/CustomerConnection/README.md

 # CustomerConnection
 Customers different environment link
-This repository is created for Customer connection info and Customer Database info pages.
+This website is created to explore features availabel in Github.